 At each event we appoint 2 qualified Commissaires and Trainee commissaries.
 They are very visible in their Grey uniforms, they will blow a whistle 5 to 10 minutes before each race and arrange rider gridding and start each race.
 They will hold a short rider brief before each race that is very important for all riders to attend.

 I would like to become a commissaire, what do I do?

-We are always on the look out for new commissaries.
+We are always on the lookout for new commissaries.
 We would like to grow our events in the South East but at present we are limited as we have approx 10 Cyclo Cross Commissaires in our region.
 The area we wish to develop more is in Kent and the South Coast.
-It is a very rewarding role and if you would like to find out more please come and see us at an event for express your interest using the contact us email address.
+It is a very rewarding role and if you would like to find out more please come and see us at an event to express your interest using the contact us email address.

 Can I practice on the course?

 Yes, we have allocated practice times as detailed in the race day schedule.
 However these timing can be subject to on the day race conditions and will be managed by the commissaires.
 There will be a visible part of the course where you will see one of these open or closed 4 metre high flags.
 Please only access the course when you see the green course open flag please.

 Riders are only allowed to ride on the course if they have entered a race at the event and are displaying their race number on the bike.

 We do have allocated sign on times for each category but we will allow a family to collect all family rider numbers in the sign on allocation timing of the first race entered (Example under 8 and Vet 40 Women and Vet 40 Man, we would allow all riders number packs to be collected in the allocated time for the the under 8 rider which is 8.45am to 9.30am) this is to ensure that those younger riders could have support practicing on the course.

 How do I find out how I’m doing overall?

 The results will be available on this web site during the season along with the results of all ‘cross events.